 Good hydration is crucial during this time.
 Hydration will help your fat survive and connect with your body, and it’s good for you in every other way, too.
-Drink lots of water, coconut water, decaf teas and coffee, and eat plenty of succulent fruits and vegetables.
+Drink lots of water, coconut water, decaf teas, and coffee, and eat plenty of succulent fruits and vegetables.
 These last will help with hydration and also with getting you the immune-system-boosting vitamin C and micronutrients you need for the fastest healing.

-Speaking of micronutrients, they are also abundant in seeds, nuts, dark chocolate (watch the sugar, however!), grass-fed meat and dairy products, pastured eggs and chicken, and from complex carbohydrates like sweet potatoes and legumes.
+Speaking of micronutrients, they are also abundant in seeds, nuts, dark chocolate (watch the sugar, however!), grass-fed meat and dairy products, pastured eggs and chicken, and complex carbohydrates like sweet potatoes and legumes.
 You also want to make sure you’re eating plenty of protein during this time, as this helps your body to maintain muscle while keeping you feeling full and satisfied.

 Once you have your BBL scheduled, consider making up some nutritious, freeze-able meals ahead of time.
 That way you don’t have to worry about cooking much during your recovery, but you also won’t have as much temptation to order in all the time.
-The occasional splurge is fine, but you’ll get the fastest results and keep them longest with healthy eating habits.
+The occasional splurge is fine, but you’ll get the fastest results and keep them the longest with healthy eating habits.